UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 > 🤖 **AI co-pilot reminder:** Modern LLMs like ChatGPT-5 have been trained on thousands of Python packages and are surprisingly good at guiding packaging tasks.
 Feel free to ask an LLM to explain steps, draft templates, or suggest improvements as you work.

 This tutorial guides you through turning the functions from Tutorials 1–3 into a minimal Python package, installing it, running unit tests, practicing typical Git workflows, and publishing the finished project on GitHub.
 We will go step by step so you can transform research code into a reusable tool and keep every change tracked from the very first commit.
 Make sure you have a GitHub account available, since we will push to a remote repository as part of the workflow.
+You also need a Personal Access Token (classic) for HTTPS pushes: go to **GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)**, click **Generate new token (classic)**, scope it to `repo`, and store it securely (password manager or `.git-credentials`).
+You will paste this token when Git prompts for a password during `git push`.

 > 🧩 **Tipp**